IWC Announces 2023 Sake Champions

-On the 7th July in London, the International Wine Challenge (IWC) announced its three sake award winners, including IWC 2022 Champion Sake, this year’s overall winner.
+On the 4th of July in London, the International Wine Challenge (IWC) announced its three biggest sake award winners, including the IWC 2023 Champion Sake, this year’s overall winner.

-The IWC sake competition has nine categories; Futsu-shu, Honjozon, Ginjo, Daiginjo, Junmai, Junmai Ginjo, Junmai Daiginjo, Koshu and Sparkling sake.
-The shortlists for the three awards were announced in May, and the winners were revealed during the IWC Awards Dinner at The Hurlingham Club attended by sake maker finalists, judges, their guests and world media.
-Eleven sake makers flew from Japan despite difficult Covid restrictions in Japan.
+The IWC sake competition has nine categories; Futsu-shu, Honjozo, Ginjo, Daiginjo, Junmai, Junmai Ginjo, Junmai Daiginjo, Koshu and Sparkling sake.
+The results were announced progressively over three months.
+The medal winners and trophy winners were announced in April and May, and the overall winners of the competition were announced on the 4th of July at the IWC Awards Dinner at the Hurlingham Club in London, attended by the finalists, judges and world press.
+Ten sake makers flew from Japan to receive their awards and trophies this year.

-The results of three IWC Sake Awards, the IWC Champion Sake, the IWC Champion Great Value Sake, and the Sake Brewer of the year were as follows:
+The winners of the three IWC Sake awards, the IWC Champion Sake, the IWC Champion Great Value Sake, and the Sake Brewer of the Year were as follows:

-Sponsored by Japan Airlines (JAL), the IWC Champion Sake 2022 Award, which is regarded the most influential award, known as ‘The Oscar’ of the sake industry went to
+Sponsored by Kyosei Bank for the first time, the 2023 IWC Champion Sake (regarded as the most influential award and known as ‘The Oscar’ of the sake industry) went to:

-The IWC Trophies 2022 – The shortlisted finalists for the Champion sake were;
+The finalists for the Champion sake in each category were;

 - Futsu-shu Trophy winner